LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/full-lead-gen.md

 **Options for ABC**

-If supporting Apple Business Chat, you will want to replace and customize the ListPicker that displays your products and services.
+If supporting Apple Messages for Business, you will want to replace and customize the ListPicker that displays your products and services.
 Just tap on the images or the text fields to edit.
 You can see over in the preview how it will appear (if you have hard coded the channel in the Global Functions).

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/template_full_lead_image_4.png">